WeCanDoBetter/delphi/docs/function_calling.md

 context.addFunction(fetchWeatherInfo);
 context.functions.enable(fetchWeatherInfo.name);

-// During conversation, this function can be called based on user input or other triggers
+// During conversation, this function can be called based on user input
 ```

 This function calling mechanism enhances Delphi's flexibility, allowing for